huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 dataset = load_dataset("dvilasuero/banking_app", split="train").shuffle()
 ```

-Fourth, you can upload your first dataset by logging it into Argilla using your Space Direct URL:
+Fourth, you need to init the `argilla` client with your Space URL and API key and upload the records into Argilla:

 ```python
 import argilla as rg